-Six centuries of Belgian visual arts in one location, with work by Flemish Primitives such as Jan van Eyck, Hans Memling, and Gerard David, neo-classicism by Joseph Odevaere and Joseph Ducq, Flemish expressionism, and 20th-century modern art by René Magritte, Roger Raveel, Raoul De Keyser
+Six centuries of Belgian visual arts in one location, with work by Flemish Primitives such as Hans Memling, Jan van Eyck and Gerard David, neo-classicism by Joseph Odevaere and Joseph Ducq, Flemish expressionism, and 20th-century modern art by Roger Raveel, René Magritte and Raoul De Keyser

 In Groeningemuseum you will find paintings by Jan van Eyck, Hans Memling, Hugo van der Goes, Gerard David, Hieronymus Bosch, Ambrosius Benson, Lancelot Blondeel, father Pourbus, and his sons and their contemporaries.
 They were masters who came from the Low Countries and often worked in Bruges and completed assignments there in the late 15th and early 16th centuries.
 Several of those paintings are regarded as milestones in the history of European art.